markusz/somfy-cli/README.md

 # Somfy CLI

-A command-line interface for controlling Somfy smart home devices via the TaHoma Local API.
+Control your Somfy smart home devices from any device - desktop, server, or automation scripts.
+Works entirely through your local gateway with no cloud dependencies required.

+## Why Somfy CLI?

+✅ **Universal Device Control** - Control from any device, not just your mobile app
+✅ **100% Local & Private** - Communicates directly with your local TaHoma gateway - no cloud required
+✅ **Automation Ready** - Perfect for scripts, cron jobs, and home automation systems

 ## Overview

-The Somfy CLI provides comprehensive control over Somfy smart home devices, allowing you to discover devices, control device states, manage aliases, and monitor device events directly from the command line.
+The Somfy CLI provides comprehensive control over Somfy smart home devices through the TaHoma Local API, allowing you to discover devices, control device states, manage aliases, and monitor device events directly from the command line.

+Built on the [Somfy SDK](https://github.com/markusz/somfy-sdk) for reliable and efficient communication with your TaHoma gateway.

 ## Installation